Nurdaulet Zhumagali

 Nurdaulet Zhumagali (born 28 January 1999) is a Kazakhstani Paralympic swimmer.
+He is a bronze medalist at the 2020 Summer Paralympics held in Tokyo, Japan and a two-time silver medalist at the World Para Swimming Championships.

+Career

-He won the bronze medal in the men's 100 metre breaststroke SB13 event at the 2020 Summer Paralympics held in Tokyo, Japan.
+Zhumagali won the bronze medal in the men's 100 metre breaststroke SB13 event at the 2020 Summer Paralympics held in Tokyo, Japan.

 He won the silver medal in the men's 100 metre breaststroke SB13 event at the 2022 World Para Swimming Championships held in Madeira.
+He also won the silver medal in this event at the 2023 World Para Swimming Championships held in Manchester, United Kingdom.